royryando/ghost-blog-deploy/README.md

 ## Backup & Restore

-When you want to backup or restore the app you just need to save these directory:
+When you want to backup or restore the app you just need to `data` directory which contains:
+- `./data/ghost-config/` -> Ghost config (a.k.a config.production.json or config.development.json)
-- `./ghost-content/` -> Ghost content
+- `./data/ghost-content/` -> All Ghost content
-- `./ghost-db/` -> Ghost mysql data
+- `./data/mysql-data/` -> Ghost mysql data